Addressing the Chronic Absentee Recovery Issue

 Summary

 Sharon Bradley, Director of Family and Social Services at Plano ISD, stressed the role of adult presence in reducing chronic absenteeism, which has nearly doubled to 26% since the pandemic.
 She highlighted trust-building, creating welcoming spaces, engaging with curiosity, restorative practices, and recognizing good attendance as key strategies.
-Data-driven solutions, like RaaWee K12 Attendance+, can further support districts in tackling absenteeism through targeted interventions and proactive engagement.
+Data-driven solutions, like RaaWee Attendance+, can further support districts in tackling absenteeism through targeted interventions and proactive engagement.

-Building Connections to combat Chronic Absence
+Building Connections to Combat Chronic Absence

 Chronic absence in Texas has nearly doubled since the pandemic, reaching 26%.
 External factors like family struggles, personal challenges, and weak adult connections significantly impact student attendance.
 Creating welcoming school environments, engaging students with curiosity, and using restorative practices can help address these barriers.
 Instead of punitive measures, logical consequences such as making up instructional time through tutoring or leadership roles support accountability while keeping students engaged.